 Exercise: This is an easy one because the only type of exercise I could do was walking, and for this there are only pros because it’s awesome to get out with the baby in the pram, get fresh air and ultimately improve my general health and fitness and (most importantly) my social life with the other mums at the local coffee shop

 Just remember if you’re feeling the post partum fatness – you are not alone!
-If you’re going to try a waist trainer post pregnancy – talk to your doc about any concerns, measure your waist line (to ensure the right fit) and go easy on yourself (unlike me!), patience is key!
+If you’re going to try a waist trainer post pregnancy – talk to your doc about any concerns, measure your waist line (see Lars Remodel) and go easy on yourself (unlike me!), patience is key!